rudidude86/gura-lang.github.io/documents/Flow-Control.md

     }
     // x is [1, 3, 5, 7, 9]

-If you call `continue()` with a valid argument, that will be included in the repeat's result.
+If you call `continue()` with a valid argument, that value will be included in the repeat's result.

     x = repeat (10):list {|i|
         if (i % 2 == 0) {